Dominick1998/Intelligent-Math-Tutor/README.md

 - **Detailed Feedback:** Provides detailed feedback and hints for each problem.
 - **Progress Tracking:** Tracks user progress and displays performance metrics.
 - **Interactive Interface:** User-friendly interface for solving math problems.
+- **User Feedback:** Allows users to submit feedback about the application.
+- **User Analytics:** Provides analytics data on user performance and feedback.

 ## Tech Stack